Friday, January 27, 2017, 12:00 pm

 Finally, using a systematic approach to genetic risk analysis, a holistic clinical program will be constructed with the aim of slowing the progression and extending the healthspan of an individual at risk for Alzheimer’s disease.

-Everyone is invited to attend.
-Lunch will be provided!
+Everyone is invited to attend and lunch will be provided!

 Please RSVP: 941-256-8019